Home » Recipes » Side Dishes » Vegetables » Fried Yellow Squash

 Overhead view of fried squash with a dish of ranch dressing

-What to Serve with Fried Squash
+What to Serve with Fried Yellow Squash

 A pile of fried yellow squash rounds

 Unfortunately, this fried squash is a recipe you want to enjoy immediately.
-I don’t really recommend storing leftovers, as the squash becomes soggy as it cools, and loses its crispness.
+I don’t really recommend storing leftovers, as the squash becomes soggy as it cools and loses its crispness.

 If you do have leftovers and can’t stand to toss them, store them in an airtight container in the fridge.
 Then try reheating them in the air fryer or on a pre-heated pizza stone in the oven.
 Just be aware that they won’t be as crispy or overall fantastic the next day.